CSCJarrett/Reel-Radar/docs/ABTEST.md

 **Metrics:**  Measure the NPS score and amount of reccomendations generated

-**Hypothesis:**  More visually appealing format of displaying reccomendations will be more appealing to the user and make them want to engage with the app more
+**Hypothesis:**  A lighter color background will be more inviting to the user and make them want to engage with the app more

 **Experiment:**  All users will be able to view the experiment.
-TRacking needs to be setup for the NPS and amount of times the generate button is hit.
+Tracking needs to be setup for the NPS and amount of times the generate button is hit.

 **Variations:**  The first variation will be the control which is the current layout of our app.
-The second variation will have the description text under the poster instead of to the right of it when a reccomendation is generated.
+The second variation will have the background color of the reccomendations screen changed to white.

 Test 3: